OpenVidu/openvidu.io/docs/docs/tutorials/shared/application-client/electron.md

 !!! info "Running your application client from other devices in your local network"

     One advantage of [running OpenVidu locally](#run-openvidu-locally) is that you can test your application client with other devices in your local network very easily without worrying about SSL certificates.
-For more information, see section [Accessing your app from other devices in your network](../../self-hosting/local.md#accessing-your-local-deployment-from-other-devices-on-your-network){target="_blank"}.
+For more information, see section [Accessing your local deployment from other devices on your network](../../self-hosting/local.md#accessing-your-local-deployment-from-other-devices-on-your-network){target="_blank"}.